-When your case is evaluated or renewed, you will be advised, in writing, of any actions taken.
-If your application is denied or you lose your Medicaid or FAMIS coverage, a referral is automatically sent to the Federal Health Insurance Marketplace to evaluate your eligibility for coverage through the Marketplace and to provide assistance in signing up for health insurance.
-If you need help applying for medical assistance or insurance go to the Cover Virginia website www.coverva.org or call Toll Free: 1-855-242-8282 • TDD: 1-888-221-1590.
-To apply directly for health insurance, subsidies or the Advance Premium Tax Credit (APTC), go to the Federal Health Insurance Marketplace at www.healthcare.gov or call 1-800-318-2596 (TTY: 855-889-4325).
+When your application is evaluated or case renewed, you will be advised, in writing, of any actions taken.
+If you are not eligible for Medicaid or FAMIS coverage, a referral is automatically sent to the Virginia's Insurance Marketplace to evaluate your eligibility for coverage and financial assistance through the Marketplace and to provide assistance in signing up for health insurance.

+If you need help applying for medical assistance or insurance go to the Cover Virginia website coverva.dmas.virginia.gov or call Toll Free: 1-855-242-8282 • TDD: 1-888-221-1590.
+To apply directly for health insurance, subsidies or the Advance Premium Tax Credit (APTC), go to Virginia's Insurance Marketplace at marketplace.virginia.gov or call 1-888-687-1501.